hamzeh-shaghlil/terrform-task/README.md

 **This shell script is used to bootstrap the EC2 instance, including the following steps:**

 1. Install packages to allow apt to use a repository over HTTPS:
-2.Add Docker’s official GPG key:
+2. Add Docker’s official GPG key:
 3.Add Docker repository to the system
 4.Update the apt package index.
 5.Install the latest version of Docker CE